KhronosGroup/glTF/specification/2.0/README.md

 }
 ```

-After applying morph targets to vertex positions and normals, tangent space must be recalculated.
+After applying morph targets to vertex positions and normals, tangent space may need to be recalculated.
 See [Appendix B](#appendix-b-tangent-space-recalculation) for details.

 ### Skins